nidalaburaed/5GBTSConfigurationFileGenerator/README.md

 # Description

-A script to generate 5G New Radio (vRAN) base station commissioning file (XML) based on predefined testcase Excel sheet (CSV)
+A script to generate 5G New Radio (vRAN) base station configuration file (XML) based on predefined testcase Excel sheet (CSV)

 # How to use